 Important: The granular security function is applicable only when the hub monitoring server runs on a distributed system.
-For information about the similar security available when the hub monitoring server runs on a z/OS system, see IBM Tivoli OMEGAMON XE for Messaging on z/OS: Planning and Configuration Guide, SC23-7951.
+For information about the similar security available when the hub monitoring server runs on a z/OS system, see IBM Tivoli OMEGAMON XE for Messaging for z/OS: Planning and Configuration Guide.